-Research on the future of reciprocal business between Australia and China written collaboratively by the University of Sydney and KPMG.
+Research on the future of business between Australia and China written by the University of Sydney and collaboratively with KPMG.

 Despite strong public interest, little detailed factual information has been previously available about the actual nature and distribution of China's outbound direct investment (ODI) in Australia.
 This specialist report continues our comprehensive reporting of China's ODI into Australia.